leggedrobotics/open3d_slam/README.md

 #### Pulling the Image from Docker Hub

-The image can also be pulled from docker hub using
+The image can be pulled from docker hub using
 ```bash
 docker pull rslethz/m545-gpu:open3d
 ```
-.

 #### Running the Docker Image